carrerasraul/travelo-client/README.md

 Welcome to Travel-O!
 Share your favorite travel destinations, museums, restaurants...
 ANYTHING!
 Snap a photo, write a description and provide an address to share your favorite locations with your friends or any users around the world!

-Visit the live site here: https://travel-o.web.app/
+VISIT THE LIVE SITE HERE: https://travel-o.web.app/

 DEMO CREDENTIALS:
-email address - test@test.com
+EMAIL: test@test.com
-password - travel
+PASSWORD: travel

 ---